celine-eu/dwd-downloader/README.md

 ## Environment variables

-Use `CONFIG_PATH` to specify the config yaml location.
+- Use `CONFIG_PATH` to specify the config yaml location.
+- Use `LOG_LEVEL` to tune the logging level

 `config.yaml` can use env variables replacements